CodLiver/Computer-Vision-Assignment/README.md

 Selective Search: BAD

-update dataset
+DONE - update dataset

-remove tests and put into train
+DONE - remove tests and put into train

-adapt the hog_train and params to multi purpose:
+DONE - adapt the hog_train and params to multi purpose:

 Train on mira